Pom Information

 Why do Pomeranians Have a Dense Double Coat?

-What Colors Do Pomeranians Come In?
+What Coat Colors Do Pomeranians Come In?

 Pomeranian puppy dog colors include Beaver, Black, Blue, Brown or Chocolate, Cream, Lavender, Orange, Red, Sable Pomeranians, White, Black and Tan, Brown and Tan, Blue and Tan, Brindle, Parti colors, and Merle Pomeranians